mroach/musicbox/firmware/README.md

 ```

 That will save the configuration to `nerves_defconfig` and your system is ready to be archived in a locally cached artifact.
 This takes about half an hour, but ideally, you'll have to do it only once :)
-The official docs give more information on configuring the linux kernel as well as busybox, the bash-like environment of a nerves system.
+The official docs give more information on [configuring the linux kernel](https://hexdocs.pm/nerves/systems.html#buildroot-package-configuration) as well as [busybox](https://www.busybox.net/), a collection of unix utilities that is bundled with the nerves system.

 5) Build the artifact